dpartus/pokedex/README.md

 Other technologies to use

--Google Analytics or comparable tool to get critical site usage data -integrate the "give feedback" feature with JIRA/git/ADO (work mgmt tool) instead of email
+- Google Analytics or comparable tool to get critical site usage data
+- integrate the "give feedback" feature with JIRA/git/ADO (work mgmt tool) instead of email

 Performance concerns